 - If you ride one while disqualified from driving as a result of a drink driving conviction, you would be committing an offence.

-Always check and obey laws or regulations which affect the locations where electric scooters may be used.
+Always check and obey laws or regulations that affect the locations where electric scooters may be used.

 Office of Business and Consumer Affairs consumer warning regarding certain power-assisted bicycles.